eastabrooka/Books/README.md

 ### Currently In Progress:

+## 2021

+The Way I Heard It - Mike Rowe

+A Police Interceptor's Drive into Darkness - Benjamin Pearson

+Training for Ultra: Ultra Running Stories from the Middle of the Pack - Rob Steger

+The Storyteller: Tales of Life and Music -  Dave Grohl

+Meathead: The Science of Great Barbecue and Grilling

 ## 2020
 Rich Dad's Guide to Investing: What the Rich Invest In That the Poor and Middle Class Do Not!